Stefon Diggs Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Note: Diggs' stats vs. Jets date back to 2016.

-- The 276.8 passing yards the Jets allow per game makes them the NFL's 30th-ranked pass defense this season.
+- The Jets have the NFL's 30th-ranked pass defense this season, yielding 276.8 yards per game through the air.

-- At 1.6 passing TDs conceded per game, the Jets defense is ranked 19th in the NFL.
+- The Jets' defense is 19th in the league, giving up 1.6 passing touchdowns per game.

 Recent Performances